 So, you’ve decided to make the big decision and want to move to Fuerteventura.
 But where do you start and what needs to be done for you to become a legal resident?

-At the moment there is no agreement between the British Government and the EU concerning movement of British Nationals within the Schengen area, which includes Spain, nor are there any plans arranged for negotiations on this matter.
-This means that from 1st January 2020, the current rules for nationals of third countries will also apply to British Citizens.
+At the moment there is no separate agreement between the British Government and the EU concerning movement of British Nationals within the Schengen area, which includes Spain, nor are there any plans arranged for negotiations on this matter.
+This means that from 1st January 2021, the current rules for nationals of third countries applies to British Citizens.

 All British Citizens that are registered, or have at least applied to register, as a resident PRIOR to 31st December 2020, will have their rights to remain covered by the Withdrawal Agreement.
 Furthermore, up to June 2021, if you can prove that you were a resident of Spain prior to 1st January 2021 then you can apply for residency under the same conditions as an EU member and be covered by the Withdrawal Agreement.

 If you are bringing a car over that is registered in the UK, you have 3 months in which to register it in Fuerteventura.
 Other than that residents are not allowed to drive an English registered car.